Engee documentation

 Syntax Description Example

-condition is a boolean expression that tracks over time.
+`condition' is a boolean expression that is tracked over time.

-Returns the number of units of time elapsed since condition became true.
-If condition is false, it returns 0.
+Returns the number of units of time that have elapsed since the condition became true.
+If the condition is false, it returns `0'.

 duration(x > 5) > 3

-Transition occurs if more than 3 seconds have elapsed since x became greater than 5.
+The transition occurs if more than 3 seconds have passed since x became more than 5.

 elapsed (et) is an operator that keeps track of how much time has passed since the state was activated.
 The elapsed operator has the following syntax: